-Class A, Class B, and Class C weeds were the target species for the Noxious Weeds survey.
-A number of populations of Class B and Class C noxious weeds were observed in the study area.
+Class A, B, and C weeds were the target species for the Noxious Weeds survey.
+No Class A noxious weeds were found onsite.
+Thirteen species of Class B (regulated and non-regulated) and C (regulated and non-regulated noxious weeds were observed in the study area (Table 4).
+There were regulated and non-regulated species in both Class B and Class C. Island County will require control of the three Class B regulated species and two Class C regulated species observed onsite.
+The remaining eight species observed onsite will not require control, but it is recommended by Island County.
 Most were restricted to disturbed areas such as roadsides, irrigation ditches, or inactive agricultural field plots.
 These weeds were largely absent from adjacent managed and active agricultural crop fields, which were dominated almost entirely by selected agricultural plant species.